acidtib/coinmarketcap-icons/README.md

 - `--size SIZE`: The size of the icons to download.
 Available options are 16, 32, 64, or 128.
 If not specified, the default is `128`.
 - `--name NAME`: The name to use for the downloaded icons.
 Available options are `slug`, `rank`, `id`, or `symbol`.
 If not specified, the default is `slug`.
-- `-o, --output DIRECTORY`: The directory to save the downloaded icons in.
-If not specified, the icons will be saved in the `icons` directory in the project folder.
 - `--json`: Save a json file with the icons details `icons.json`

 ### Examples